jmjatlanta/bitshares-core-wiki/How-to-setup-your-witness-for-test-net-(Ubuntu-14.04).md

 The following instructions covers the setup of a witness in Ubuntu 14.04.
 The instructions are specific for the Test 1 release, but should be easily ported to other releases.

+You can get latest version with chain id, genesis, and github tag here https://github.com/cryptonomex/graphene/releases

 Note: Nodes might gone down as everyone is testing.

 ##Installation of dependencies